-Hi, I'm Anil Dash.
-I'm an entrepreneur, writer and geek living in New York City, obsessed with the way technology shapes and transforms culture, media, government and society.
-My work applies the techniques and innovations of tech startups to reinventing institutions and communities, and my writing tells the story of how this happens.
-A brief bio:
+I'm an entrepreneur, writer and geek living in New York City, obsessed with the way technology shapes and transforms society, media, government and culture.
+My work is focused on directing the massive impact of new technologies on helping those who most need opportunities, and my writing tells the story of how this happens.
+And some silliness happens along the way.

 The highest use of new technologies is to empower and connect people who aren't born with the privilege of access to the institutions that define our culture, so I am trying to make that my life's work.
-Best of all, I get to have a lot of fun doing things I love, focused around a few key areas:
+Best of all, I get to have a lot of fun doing things I love.

 ThinkUp: I'm the co-founder (with Gina Trapani) and CEO of ThinkUp, which shows you how to get more meaning from your social networks.
 Our mission is to make sure all the time we spend online and on our phones isn't wasted, and we're building a company, a community and a culture to support that mission.